ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 nvcc --version
 ```
 **Note**:
+- It's necessary to double check Nvidia Graphics driver supported cuda version.
+Otherwise, we won't be able to use matching version of tensorflow later in this tutorial.
 - If you want to know what does ${PATH:+:${PATH}} mean & how does it work, visit this website: https://unix.stackexchange.com/questions/267506/what-does-pathpath-mean.
+- $LD_LIBRARY_PATH points to the directory where cuda & cudnn dynamic libraries (dll) are loaded.
+These libraries are necessary while running tensorflow in order to use your GPU.
 ## Configuring Latest CUDNN installation:
 First check that you have already cudnn installed on your system or not.
 Run:
 ```